vechr/k8s/helm/charts/vechr-iiot/README.md

       externalName: host.docker.internal # You need pointing into your influx host db
       ports:
         - port: 8086 # You need pointing into your influx port
+    - name: redis-ext-service # you need this setup this!
+      enabled: true
+      externalName: host.docker.internal # You need pointing into your redis host db
+      ports:
+        - port: 6379 # You need pointing into your redis port
 ```

 ### You run with option external influxdb and postgres locally and you have docker.